ontometrics/object-graph-mapper/readme.markdown

 * Put in an API layer so that we can use any graph database.
 * Allow for discovery, e.g. automatically evolving the schema as things change.

 This first version is working with neo4j.
+Pretty simple to adapt to other graph/object databases.